Historic streetscapes and a convenient base for alpine adventure in the Northern Alps

 Takayama is a popular destination year-round but is paticularly busy for the Takayama Festival in spring and autumn.

 On festival days, the streets throng with visitors and locals who come to watch the festival procession and see the ornate floats.
 Accommodation can be hard to come by, so booking ahead is essential if you want to be in town to catch either festival.

 The heart of Takayama city, the Sanmachi area of preserved buildings, attracts tourists from all over the country.
 You could spend a whole day wandering these old streets, buying souvenirs from the many craft shops, sampling local tea and digging into local treats like wagyu sushi.

-A number of sake breweries are also located either in or nearby the Sanmachi district.
-Most offer tastings and the Harada brewery offers tours as well.
+A number of sake breweries are also located in and around the Sanmachi district, and tasting is possible.

-Explore the two markets, one on the bank of the Miyagawa River and another in front of Takayama Jinya, the former local government office.
-Every morning, merchants set up their stalls, selling everything from vegetables to artisanal craftworks.
+Explore the two markets, one on the bank of the Miyagawa River and another in front of Takayama Jinya.
+Every morning, merchants set up their stalls, selling local produce and artisanal craftworks.

 Hirayu is the western gateway to Kamikochi (Matsumoto performs this role in the east), a hiker's paradise.
 Private vehicles are not permitted into the park in an effort to protect the natural environment.

 Mt.
 Norikura is another popular hiking destination.
 To the west of Takayama, Mt.
 Hakusan is also a favored spot for climbers and nature photographers alike, with stunning waterfalls and lakes around the base of the mountain.
 Another option is the Shinhotaka Ropeway which takes visitors 2,156 meters above sea level, for views from above the clouds.

 Fifty minutes by bus north of Takayama is Shirakawa-go , a UNESCO World Heritage site where visitors can wander around verdant gardens and carp-filled ponds.
 Many of the traditional gassho-zukuri houses are open to the public, and a few function as inns.